 Geba and his colleagues noted that, regarding the WOMAC scores, "There is no current consensus on the magnitude of effects that is clinically important."
-A 1992 consensus conference found that a difference of 15 to 20 points on a VAS for pain and global disease activity was "clinically significant," but this has never been validated in clinical studies.
-A more recent analysis of data from randomized trials estimated that the minimal perceptible improvement for each WOMAC scale was 11 mm.
-In the Geba trial, WOMAC scores differed by 8 points or less between celecoxib 200mg and rofecoxib 25mg.
+A 1992 consensus conference found that a difference of 15 to 20 points on a VAS for pain and global disease activity was "clinically significant," but this has never been validated in clinical studies.50 A more recent analysis of data from randomized trials estimated that the minimal perceptible improvement for each WOMAC scale was 11 mm.51 In the Geba trial, WOMAC scores differed by 8 points or less between celecoxib 200mg and rofecoxib 25mg.

 Adverse events and safety.
-The differences between Geba and McKenna in adverse effects were striking.
+Proportion of tolerability questionnaire ratings of "good" or "excellent" were similar for rofecoxib and celecoxib patients in the 7-day trial.47 The differences in rates of adverse effects across the three similar trials were striking.
 In McKenna, more rofecoxib than celecoxib patients experienced at least one GI adverse effect (34% vs. 11%, p=0.004), most of which were mild and involved diarrhea, dyspepsia, or abdominal pain.
-In Geba, there were no differences in rates of adverse effects.
+There were no differences between rofecoxib and celecoxib groups in rates of diarrhea, dyspepsia, or abdominal pain in Geba or Gibofsky.

-It is difficult to explain the discrepancy between the two trials in adverse GI event rates.
+It is difficult to explain the discrepancy of the adverse GI event rates in McKenna.
 One possible explanation is that McKenna's study may have included a broader spectrum of patients with respect to previous GI disease.
 In McKenna, patients who had previously had ulcer disease or other GI disorders were permitted to enter the study, and almost 50% had at least one GI disorder before the study began.
+In Gibofsky, only 7.4% had a history of either upper GI bleeding or ulcer.
 It is not clear how many patients in Geba's study had a history of GI disorders.
-Another potentially important difference is that McKenna's study permitted aspirin 325mg qd and occasional use of acetominophen, which had to be discontinued before assessments of clinical response.
-Geba's patients were permitted to use acetominophen throughout the trial but were not permitted to use any aspirin.
+In contrast, concomitant aspirin use may be ruled out as another potential explanation, as both McKenna's and Gibofsky's studies permitted aspirin 325mg qd and occasional use of acetaminophen.

-There were no differences in the percentage of patients who discontinued therapy by 6 weeks in either study.
+There were no differences in the percentage of patients who discontinued therapy by 6 weeks in the studies.
 In Geba, the proportion of patients who discontinued for lack of efficacy was 8.4% in the rofecoxib 25mg group and 9.2% in the celecoxib 200mg group (not significant).

-The other two head-to-head trials (SUCCESS VI and SUCCESS VII) focused on adverse events in patients 65 or older who had osteoarthritis and well-controlled hypertension. ^{57, 92} Both of these 6-week trials compared rofecoxib 25mg qd to celecoxib 200mg qd.
+Another two head-to-head trials (SUCCESS VI and SUCCESS VII) focused on adverse events in patients 65 or older who had osteoarthritis and well-controlled hypertension.^{43, 44} Both of these 6-week trials compared rofecoxib 25mg qd to celecoxib 200mg qd.

-In the first trial, 92 nearly twice as many rofecoxib-treated patients (n=399) as celecoxib-treated patients (n=412) experienced edema (9.5% vs. 4.9%, p = 0.014).
-Systolic blood pressure increased significantly in 17% of rofecoxib-compared with 11% of celecoxib-treated patients (p = 0.032) at any study time point.
-Diastolic blood pressure increased in 2.3% of rofecoxib-compared with 1.5% of celecoxib-treated patients (p = 0.44).
+In the first trial,44 nearly twice as many rofecoxib-treated patients (n=399) as celecoxibtreated patients (n=412) experienced edema (9.5% vs. 4.9%, p = 0.014).
+Systolic blood pressure increased significantly in 17% of rofecoxib- compared with 11% of celecoxib-treated patients (p = 0.032) at any study time point.
+Diastolic blood pressure increased in 2.3% of rofecoxibcompared with 1.5% of celecoxib-treated patients (p = 0.44).
 At week 6, the change from baseline in mean systolic blood pressure was +2.6 mmHg for rofecoxib compared with -0.5 mmHg for celecoxib (p = 0.007).